OshFrosch/Vocabulary-Predictor/README.md

 this problem best.
 Besides Key Phrase Extractions we want to try out other related approaches to solve this subtask as good as possible.
 Some of our ideas are:

 * Clustering wordvectors and weight the vocabs on the size of each cluster.
-Words beeing part of a big cluster an therefore a dominant topic of the text will be more relevant for the user.
+Words being part of a big cluster an therefore a dominant topic of the text will be more relevant for the user.
 * Using SVD on input parts to get the relationship of word to their topics and the topics of the input text.
-* Key Phrase Extraction of the given input
+* Key Phrase Extraction of the given input (data driven?)

 #### 2. Data driven approach
 Since we have a dataset to work with, we can tune our pipeline according to this dataset.
 This will hopefully